Scientific Review Process

 What this page is not

-UMO blog content is educational.
+umo blog content is educational.
 It is not medical advice and is not a substitute for consultation with your physician, coach, or physical therapist.
 If you have a specific health condition, training question, or concern, please consult an appropriate professional.

 Report an issue

-Email info@umo-health.com if you find a scientific error in UMO content.
+Email scott@umo-health.com if you find a scientific error in umo content.
 Corrections are public; see our corrections policy.